-There are, however, times when taxes and fees aren’t included in your vehicle financing.
-The primary example of this is when you’ve arranged your own financing, such as when you buy a car from a private seller or you receive an excellent interest rate from your bank and choose to use their services rather than a dealership’s.
+There are, however, times when taxes and fees don’t get included in your vehicle financing.
+The primary example of this is when you’ve arranged your own car financing.
+Typically when you arrange your own financing, you’re buying a used car from a private seller or you receive an excellent interest rate from your bank or credit union for a new or used vehicle and choose to use their services rather than a dealership’s financing.

 If you buy a car privately, however, you generally won’t be able to roll taxes and fees into the loan.
 That’s because a private seller isn’t set up to collect taxes for the state, and that means you’ll usually be on the hook for these taxes when the time comes to register the car.
 In some cases, you might be able to ask your bank for a little extra money on the loan to cover this sort of situation, but they might not always provide it.